vijaymohire/bhadaleit-qai/README.md

 # bhadaleit-qai
-This is ourstartup's QAI features for our products and services
+This is ourstartup's QAI features for our products and services. we have a large collection of legacy products and services(800+) that we are planning to upgrade to QAI platform.
+We seek funding in this massive revamping process.
+Investors are welcome to look into our project briefs and reach out to me at vijaymohire AT Gmail Dot Com for further details.
+We also are open for Holding companies that can offer a good price for M&A process.